tedunderwood/horizon/appendixA/readme.md

 Appendix A : Data and reproducibility
 =====================================

-This folder contains code used to count words, and a draft of Appendix A, but this readme file is also a good place to start thinking about the gritty details of reproducing workflows in *The Curved Horizon of Literary History.*
+This folder contains code used to count words, and a draft of Appendix A, but this readme file is also a good place to start thinking about the gritty details of reproducing workflows in *Distant Horizons.*

 Goals
 -----